codeuntilcold/codeuntilcold/README.md

 - 👋 Hi, I’m @codeuntilcold
-- 👀 I’m interested in making you happy
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Systems, OOP
+- 🌱 I’m currently learning CN, DBS and SE
 - 💞️ I’m looking to collaborate on Web Apps
 - 📫 How to reach me: quocdungngole@gmail.com